 - 1. Services provided by licensed, certified and appropriately trained personnel who can monitor withdrawal symptoms and implement physician approved protocols. - 2.
 There is documentation of drug screens and relevant lab tests at admission and as clinically indicated. - 3.
 Access for evaluation and consultation by a licensed physician 24 hours a day. - 4.
 Access to psychiatric and psychological and other supportive services as indicated. - 5.
-After a multidisciplinary assessment, an individualized treatment plan using evidencebased concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
+After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
 Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or psychiatric conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure. - 6.
 The member and/or family member should be made aware of FDA-approved Medication Assisted Treatments (MAT) available.
 The facility should document informed consent including the risks and benefits of MAT treatment as well as the risks of no MAT treatment.
-MAT is defined as the provision of medications during rehabilitation, not only withdrawal management strategies. - 7.
-Services are delivered face to face on an outpatient basis in regularly scheduled sessions. - 8.
+MAT is defined as the provision of medications in any level of care and includes use of medicine in an ongoing care plan to reduce cravings and relapse - 7.
+Services are delivered face-to-face on an outpatient basis in regularly scheduled sessions. - 8.
 Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within three days of admission.